 My first visit to Cinque Terre, Italy found me arriving in early June.
 This proved to be a perfect time to visit.
-I rode into town by train which is the most preferred of the two ways to access Cinque Terre.
+I rode into town by train which is the more preferred of the two ways to access Cinque Terre.
 The other method of access would be on foot and this approach, while bold, was less than appealing to me.
-Actually you can (sometimes) drive into Monterosso or Riomaggiore, but must park your car there as the roads are typically closed.
+Actually, you can (sometimes) drive into Monterosso or Riomaggiore, but must park your car there as the roads are typically closed.
 That is if you can find a parking spot.
 Do not chance it, take the train.
 The train will work out nicely and the length of time you ride the train between any two of the five towns in Cinque Terre will range from 2 to 9 minutes – that’s pretty quick.
-With the exception of a couple emergency vehicles, taxis and some local’s cars here and there there are no cars allowed in Cinque Terre as the entire region is tightly packed and there just isn’t room for it.
-All of Cinque Terre is perched on the side of a mountain range that fall steeply into the Mediterranean Ocean offering breathtaking views and provides an amazing backdrop to any Italian Riviera visit.
+With the exception of a couple of emergency vehicles, taxis and some local’s cars here and there, there are no cars allowed in Cinque Terre as the entire region is tightly packed and there just isn’t room for it.
+All of Cinque Terre is perched on the side of a mountain range that falls steeply into the Mediterranean Sea, offering breathtaking views and providing an amazing backdrop to your Italian Riviera visit.

 The Cinque Terre secret is out so you will definitely have crowds to deal with and that can be a little bit of a bother, but the crowds aren’t the same as you’ll find in Paris, Rome or even Munich.
 These crowds tend to be European, they’re older and they tend to be sound asleep by 11:00PM.
 If you’re like me and you enjoy spending the late evening listening to music in a small pub or cafe while you mingle with the locals and other 20-40 somethings then you’ll be right at home in Cinque Terre.

 The five towns of The Cinque Terre are (from north to south):